SAP-samples/teched2024-XP280/exercises/ex3/README.md

 The setup of SAP Build Code consists of several components:

-- Assignment of the entitlement for SAP Build code and Business Application Studio (BAS) to the subaccount.
+- Assignment of the entitlement for SAP Build Code and Business Application Studio (BAS) to the subaccount.
-- Subscription ro the SAP Build Code as well as to the BAS application.
+- Subscription to the SAP Build Code as well as to the BAS application.
 - Assignment of the role collections to the users to access the applications.

 That is quite a lot of stuff to do.
 In addition this bits and pieces will always be the same when you want to setup Build Code in a new subaccount.
 We certainly do not want to copy&paste these steps in our configurations, so is there another way to do this?
 Yes there is: Terraform provides a feature that allows you to define reusable blocks of configuration that can be called from multiple places.
 These reusable blocks are called [modules](https://developer.hashicorp.com/terraform/language/modules).